Know the risk factors

 Other factors that can increase your risk of developing cervical cancer include:

-- Having HIV (the virus that causes AIDS) or another condition that makes it hard for your body to fight off health problems
+- Having HIV (the virus that causes AIDS) or another condition that makes it hard for your body to fight illnesses or other health problems